 Almost every state mandates licensed agents to be named for LLCs (also sometimes called statutory agents).
 A licensed agent is someone who decides to accept claims, subpoenas, and other official papers on behalf of the LLC.
 They then forward them to the right individual inside the LLC.

 Most states authorize someone above the age of 18 who is a state citizen to act as a registered agent.
-There are several firms that charge a premium for licensed agent services.
+There are several firms like a northwest registered agent that charge a premium for licensed agent services.

 An LLC operating agreement serves as a route map on how the LLC will be run.
 It details the members' equity positions and voting privileges.
 Document how to share gains and expenses, how you expect to conduct meetings, and how to manage the corporation.
 Remember to also include members' rights if one of them fails or leaves the firm, and how to disband the company if it goes out of business.